Terms and Privacy •

 To summarize, do not buy an email list.
 It is simply not worth it.

-Instead grow your list organically with targeted, responsive list of potential customers who are eager to hear from you.
+Instead grow your list organically with a targeted, responsive list of potential customers who are eager to hear from you.